 The Legislative Symposium provides a great education on the how-tos of lobbying.
 Attendees are coached on presentation techniques so they can effectively talk to their congressional representatives during their appointments.
 They are well received in the congressional offices.
 Attendees return home from Washington with first-hand knowledge of the political system in action and confidence that they make a difference.

-Wondering what Labvocate is like?
+Wondering what the Labvocate Symposium is like?

 Laboratory professionals at all stages of their careers attend the Legislative Symposium.
 Programming is built to accommodate everyone’s experiences, from first-time attendees to those who know all the secret passages to get around The Hill.
 Here are views of recent Symposiums.